 5. Show the buyers what you want them to see

-Our sun room has a metal roof and isn’t quite an indoor space but isn’t completely an outdoor space either.
-There is a hot tub in the ground that isn’t going anywhere anytime soon.
-So, I’ve turned the space into a fun kid spot that we actually use a LOT.
-This may not be applicable to every buyer out there, but after bringing in a bench, the kid’s play structure and some sidewalk chalk, it now tells a story and I think serves a purpose.
+I’ve transformed our sun room into a fun kid spot that we actually use a LOT.
+We do use the hot tub on occasion, but staging the room with dual purposes gives it more options in the buyer’s mind.
+This may not be applicable to every buyer out there, but after bringing in a bench, the kid’s play structure and some sidewalk chalk, it now tells a story and I think serves a better purpose.

 I think this maybe could apply if you have the entire mantel covered in family photos.
 Maybe select just two or three to keep up on display.
 Or maybe if you are obsessed with collections and all your shelves are full of your favorite collections… possibly removing some of these might be a wise idea.

-Staging Tip 2: I also think, the same goes for neutralizing the color palette in your home.
+I also think, the same goes for neutralizing the color palette in your home.
 As much as you adore your purple master bedroom, that color might not apply to a wide group of people.
-But, do I think every room needs to be white or you won’t sell your home?
-Not at all.
+But, don’t think every room needs to be white or you won’t sell your home.

 I don’t plan to paint a single room in my house.
 I have white, gray, soft green and a soft peach walls but they all are soft subdued colors.
 I would say, it’s best to use your best judgement with this.

-Okay, are you ready for my Staging Checklist?
+Okay, are you ready for my Home Staging Checklist?